Thursday, January 28th & Friday, January 29th (5:00-7:00 p.m.)

 - Anyone who can walk with ease can snowshoe.
 It’s great exercise!

 - We have snowshoes to fit children 3 years old and up.
-However, you may want to bring a toboggan or sled to pull behind you in case your young snowshoer gets too tired to go on.
+However, you may want to bring a sled to pull behind you in case your young snowshoer gets too tired to go on.

-- We must have a 6″ soft snow base for snowshoeing at Heckrodt.
+- We must have about 6″ soft snow base for snowshoeing at Heckrodt.
 This protects our snowshoes from damage due to ice and underlying forest detritus (limbs, rocks, etc).
 It also protects the environment and hibernating critters from being trampled.
 What happens if there isn’t enough snow?
 We will have a Candlelight Hike through the wetland instead.